TomaszWoloszyn983/swap-puzzle-game/readme.md

 7. Frontend shows success

 ### Claiming Reward
-When user clicks Claim:
+When user clicks Claim, the application:
-1. Check balance ≥ threshold (e.g. 100)
+1. Checks if balance is equaL or higher than the threshold (e.g. 100)
-2. Ask for wallet address (MetaMask)
+2. Asks for wallet address (MetaMask)
-3. Call smart contract
+3. Calls smart contract
-4. Mint NFT
+4. Mints NFT
-5. Reduce backend balance
+5. Reduces backend balance by the threshold.

 ![Claim Reward button disabled](documentation/images/claim_reward_btn_disabled.png)